xingfeT/pg_trivialreplay/README.md

   DSN for target database.
 This is the database that all the statements will be replayed.

+> --check

+  Run a check on the origin database (makes a regular connection instead of a replication one) and warns about any tables that cannot be properly replicated.

 As with normal logical replication, first create a slot, and then use it.
 It is **very** important to always set `include_transaction=on` as an option!